cutting white copper wires

 Wire and Cable Acronyms Explained

-What Does TFFN / THHN / THWN Mean?
+What Does TFFN/THHN/THWN Mean?

-Buy THHN Wire here
+Buy Electrical Wire here

 What Do NM-B and UF-B Stand For?

-These stand for Non-Metallic and Underground Feeder.
-Both of these electrical cables have multiple THHN / THWN wires bundled together to run more than one wire at a time.NMB cables are used indoors only while UFB cables can run directly underground without conduit or raceway.
+Both electrical cables have multiple THHN/THWN wires bundled together to run more than one wire simultaneously.
+NMB cables are exclusively for indoor use, while UFB cables can run directly underground without a conduit or raceway.

 What Does Type MC Mean?